vgopensource/docker-compose-elk/README.md

 Pre-requisites :

-Ansible control machine with boto library installed for using the AWS environment.
+Ansible control machine with python boto library installed for using the AWS environment.

-Setup the ACCESS_KEY and SCERET_KEY for aws iam user as a environment variable.
+Setup the ACCESS_KEY and SCERET_KEY for aws iam user as a "environment variable".

 export AWS_ACCESS_KEY=' '
 export AWS_SECRET_KEY_ID=' '